k2052/developer.2052.me/source/partials/about.md

 ### PHP

 For me, the web started with PHP.
-With Joomla themes, WordPress blogs and haphazardly throw together bespoke MVC apps because CodeIgniter seemed awesome but too complicated to give to a client.
+With Joomla themes, WordPress blogs and haphazardly thrown together bespoke MVC apps because CodeIgniter seemed awesome but too complicated to give to a client.
 Before long my skills and work stretched across a gauntlet of PHP stuff.
 If you used a Joomla theme in the 1.5 era chances are you used one with my code at some point.
 I haven't done any